UrbsLab/STREAMLINE/docs/source/development.md

 ## Change Log
 The current version of STREAMLINE has the following additional features that are unique and noteworthy:
+1. Added data cleaning and engineering based on data missingness and correlation.
-1. The ability to add new models by making a python file in `streamine/models/` based on the base model template.
+2. The ability to add new models by making a python file in `streamine/models/` based on the base model template.
-2. The ability to run 7 different types of HPC clusters using `dask_jobqueue` as documented in its [documentation](https://jobqueue.dask.org/en/latest/api.html)
+3. The ability to run 7 different types of HPC clusters using `dask_jobqueue` as documented in its [documentation](https://jobqueue.dask.org/en/latest/api.html)
-3. Ability to run the whole pipeline as a single command, which is now the primary method of operation.
+4. Ability to run the whole pipeline as a single command, which is now the primary method of operation.
-4. Support for running using a configuration file instead of commandline parameters.
+5. Support for running using a configuration file instead of commandline parameters.

 ## History
 The current version of STREAMLINE is based on our initial STREAMLINE project release Beta 0.2.5, and has since undergone major refactoring